marioy47/blog-site/posts/certbot-introduction-and-usage/index.md

 cover: certbot-OG.png
 ---

-# Certbot Introduction and Basic Installation
+# Certbot Introduction and Basic Usage with Nginx and Apache

 Since 2018 Google started penalizing sites that are not secured by [SSL](https://wikipedia.org/wiki/SSL) lowering its page rank.
 And even tough its been 2 years since that change, there are still many sites that use Plain HTTP instead of HTTPS.